Factbox: How each candidate performed in the second Democratic debate

 Williamson, who has one of the smallest campaigns and is spending nearly all the money she brings in from donors, will need to find a way to capitalize on the moment if she wants to qualify for the third debate in September in Houston.

+“We need to do the opposite of much of what we’re doing right now, and the opposite of Donald Trump is an Asian man who likes math,” he said.

+(Corrects last section to remove reference to Yang qualifying for next debate)

-Reporting by James Oliphant, Ginger Gibson, Doina Chiacu, Jarrett Renshaw and Amanda Becker, Editing by Soyoung Kim and Cynthia Osterman
+Reporting by James Oliphant, Ginger Gibson, Doina Chiacu, Jarrett Renshaw and Amanda Becker, Editing by Soyoung Kim and Bill Trott